Horatio Gates: Career

-In 1745, Horatio Gates obtained a military commission with financial help from his parents and political support from the Duke of Bolton.
+In 1745, Horatio Gates obtained a military commission in The Duke of Bolton's Regiment of Foot with financial help from his parents and political support from the Duke.
 Gates served with the 20th Foot in Germany during the War of the Austrian Succession.
 He arrived in the newly founded port town of Halifax, Nova Scotia under Edward Cornwallis and was later promoted to captain in the 45th Foot, under the command of Hugh Warburton the following year.

 He participated in several engagements against the Mi'kmaq and Acadians, particularly the Battle at Chignecto in September 1750.
 He married the daughter of Erasmus James Philipps, Elizabeth, at St. Paul's Church (Halifax) in 1754.
 Leaving Nova Scotia, he sold his commission in 1754 and purchased a captaincy in one of the New York Independent Companies.
-One of his mentors in his early years was Edward Cornwallis, the uncle of Charles Cornwallis, against whom the Americans would later fight and defeated, effectively ending the War for Independence.
+One of his mentors in his early years was Edward Cornwallis, the uncle of Charles Cornwallis, against whom the Americans would later fight and defeat, effectively ending the War for Independence.
 Gates served under Cornwallis when the latter was governor of Nova Scotia, and also developed a friendship with the lieutenant governor, Robert Monckton.

-Seven Years' War (1756-1763)
+Seven Years' War (1756–1763)

-General Gates as he appears at the National Portrait Gallery in Washington, D.C.